wbamberg/idl-reference/docs/nsIIOService.md

 This method constructs a new URI from a nsIFile.

-@param aFile specifies the file path
-@return reference to a new nsIURI object

 Note: in the future, for perf reasons we should allow
 callers to specify whether this is a file or directory by